ARUP-NGS/BMFtools/README.md

     1. Created a pFastqProxy object to cause pysam's FastqProxy object's information to persist.
     2. Compiler optimizations

+6. Changes in BMFTools v0.0.7.0

+    1. Created a pPileupColumn object to cause pysam's PileupColumn object's information to persist.
+(Sound familiar?)
+    2. All quality scores of "2" are replaced by "0" in demultiplexing because they mean nothing.
+    3. Replaced a vectorized function calling a dictionary into a list comprehension of that dictionary.
+(It's faster)
+    4. Faster string operations in BCFastq

 1. Settings Recommendations

     1. The "readPairsPerWrite" parameter can provide great speed improvements.